MyThinkingSelf/Thoughts/stoicism/diary1.md

 ### ego, still ego
 I realize how far ego is engrained in my mind.
 Reading people commenting stoicism litterature, I suspect that I have this thought at the back of my head : "I can do a better job than them" or this one, from the same nature "I won't be able to do a better job than them".
 Conjointly, I may have a big distrust in what people comments.
 Measuring myself up to my peers brings me all sort of negative (sometimes positive) emotions.
 This must be an area of important investigation.
 Should I look into buddhism philosophy as well ?
 It seems it's an important aspect of their philosophy.

+##  16/10/2015

+### easy detectable frustrations
+I am this kind of individual who goes on a divertisement website (facebook/9gag) almost deterministically (even for a few sec) if I have a discontentment or get bored.
+There seems to be an advantage of this behavior.
+I can detect and then inspect why I have a discontentment.